 - 1. The Speyside Way is one of four official Long Distance Routes in Scotland.
 It was first opened in 1981 to run from Spey Bay to Ballindalloch, and was extended over the years to reach Aviemore in 2000.
 The 65 mile route now links the Moray coast with the edge of the Grampian Mountains, generally following the valley of the River Spey. - 2.
 By way of background to this application, consideration has been given to these extensions since 2004, involving informal consultations with farmers, landowners, community councils, and accommodation providers.
 Public consultation was carried out in 2005 and 2007, resulting in a route being recommended to Scottish Natural Heritage (SNH) and thereafter to the Scottish Government, who approved the extended route in principle in 2009.
 As a result of further objections to the route, a Reporter was appointed to consider any outstanding concerns and they reaffirmed the approval.
 In June 2012, following consideration of a sustained objection, the Minister for the Environment confirmed a Path Order, under the Land Reform (Scotland) Act, which legally enforced the route across the Kinrara Estate.
 All that remains is for the details of the path and associated works to be considered through the planning process. - 3.
 This application is one of four proposals seeking to facilitate the extension of the path by a further 15 miles to a total of 80 miles, from Aviemore to Newtonmore. - 4.
-The siting of this section of the path will run from the proposed Allt Dibheach bridge site (considered under application 2013/0393/DET) The path heads south west linking to Mid Kinrara Drive and then follows it north for a short distance before heading south west up an embankment and terminating where the path joins to an existing estate track. - 5.
-It runs through the Cairngorms National Scenic Area (NSA) and falls within the Kinrara Garden and Designated Landscape.
-It is within the Alvie Site of Special Scientific Interest (SSSI) and includes Semi-Natural Ancient woodland
+The siting of this extension is proposed to run parallel adjacent to the railway fencing (alongside the south side to the railway line) from Dalraddy Holiday Park to Dalraddy Wood.
+It runs through the Cairngorms National Scenic Area (NSA) and falls just within the Kinrara Garden and Designated Landscape.